MADS-Lions/GoodsComparison2018Tariffs/README.md

 # Introduction
 The purpose of this library is to:

-Compare the impact of 2018 Tariffs between US and Canadian goods and services using: <br>
+Compare the impact of 2018 Tariffs between US and Canadian goods and services using: <br><br>
     1. Visualizations <br>
     2. Differences in differences <br>
     3. Regression discontinuity <br>